Trade show exhibits that fit into a 10′ wide by 10′ deep space at a convention hall.

 The process of taking apart a trade show booth and packing it into shipping cases for transportation.
 Also known as Tear-Down.

 A small component of trade show booths with surface area on top to display products and literature or perform computer demonstrations.
 Display counters often feature a locking door and internal shelves to store materials.
+Some models include USB ports for charging external devices.

-A small structure within a trade show exhibit, which often features a computer workstation(s) with multimedia capabilities.
+Small structures within a trade show exhibit, which often features a computer workstation(s) with multimedia capabilities.
 Also called Workstations at European fairs and expositions.

 Another term for booth space or the area of the show floor an exhibitor occupies to build an exhibit display.

-An international term for a trade show booth.
+An international term for trade show booths.

 “Dots per inch” referring to the resolution or sharpness of printed trade show booth graphics.